jwulf/Gandelf/README.md

 To log to SEQ, set the `SEQ_URL` environment variable to point to your Seq instance.

 You can also use this to forward logs to a remote GELF log server while retaining locally-accessible logs via the gandelf container's jsonlog.

-See the included `docker-compose.yml` for an example configuration for that.
+See the included `docker-compose.yml` for an example configuration.

+If you use it on the same machine as your other containers, and bring it up in the same `docker-compose` configuration, then you need to use `net: host` to get around the fact that the gelf driver needs to see the gelf endpoint before it starts containers.
+See [this issue](https://github.com/docker/compose/issues/2657) for more details on why that is.

-Here's an example of a `docker-compose.yml` file that starts a "production" container, and logs to Slack, local JSON log (accessible via `docker logs gandelf`), and a remote Logstash server via GELF:
+Here's an example of a `docker-compose.yml` file that starts a "production" container, and logs to Slack, local JSON log (accessible via `docker logs gandelf`), and a remote Logstash server via GELF.
+Note that the gandelf container uses `net: host` and the production container depends on the gandelf container.

 ```YAML
 version: '2'